Trip Details

 2:30-6:00: free time to enjoy more Guanajuato sites, eat the main meal of the day (“Comida”), and sneak in a Siesta!

-6:00: scheduled but optional evening activity, such as a listening to a live music performance, a mezcal tasting, or screening of the movie “Como Agua Para Chocolate”
+6:00: scheduled but optional evening activity, such as a listening to a live music performance, a mezcal tasting, or movie screening

-OR an optional day trip to San Miguel de Allende!
+optional day trip to San Miguel de Allende

 FAQs